 Bi-weekly Progress Reports

 Muscatine, Iowa Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Muscatine students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Muscatine, Iowa students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The goal of Muscatine Community School District is to prepare students for a future in the 21st century.
 The core curriculum focuses on English/Language Arts, Mathematics, Science, and Social Studies.
 Muscatine Public Schools also offers courses in Fine Arts (drama, music, and visual arts), Physical Education, World Language, and Career and Technology Education.
 Muscatine’s core curriculum is well rounded and capable of producing equally well-rounded students.
 There is Career and Technology Education courses offered in middle and high school and are meant to help students prepare for a trade after graduating.

 We currently cover the following Muscatine-area school district: Muscatine Community School District.

 Educating Our Parents: Understanding the Muscatine District Curriculum

 Muscatine Public Schools core curriculum drives students to think critically.
 The English curriculum focuses on both literature as well as non-fiction texts chosen to help develop students literacy skill set.
 The Mathematics curriculum emphasizes problem solving and logical, math oriented thinking.
 The Science curriculum focuses on problem solving, through investigation and the scientific method.
 The Social Studies curriculum teaches students the meaning of being active and engaged citizens within their community and their world.